OET FINAL OBSERVATIONS by Instructor Trainers

 ITs evaluate Trainees for the Supervisor and sign-off the final recommendation for a full Instructor Appointment.
 ITs are tasked to do many other jobs around their Region and the Division; this HELP page only covers the process of “Final Observations” and the “Instructor Appointment” procedure.

 The Mentoring Process

 Although MENTORING is not the job of an IT, most spend a large portion of the season mentoring individuals around the Division, Region or at their local resort.
 Mentoring can be done by any Instructor who is willing to work with an Instructor Trainee.
-The process of Mentoring requires that a Trainee learn the OET Educational Content; develop the skill to teach and coach; and show proficiency at demonstrating and performing the skills at a level 5/6 on the scoring scale.
+The process of Mentoring requires that a Trainee learn the OET Educational Content; develop the skill to teach and coach; and show proficiency at demonstrating and performing the skills at a level where essential elements appear frequently, at a satisfactory level.

 OET Instructor Trainees are typically mentored by other Instructors who prepare them for certification.
 The goals of mentoring are to teach Trainees an understanding of the skills for effectively teaching the OET curriculum using OET’s teaching methods.

 Over the last twenty-five years, Eastern Division has developed a five-point “Teaching Methods Philosophy” used by OET Instructors for coaching Candidates and Patrollers.
 During the Final Observation process, Trainees must show a working knowledge of all five methods that make up OET’s philosophy.